Blog

 Blogs

-What counts as possession with intent to supply?
+How much is possession with intent to supply?
+(PWITS)

 • Posted

-Possession with intent to supply is one of the most serious drug offences you can be charged with.
+Possession with intent to supply (PWITS) is one of the most serious drug offences you can be charged with.
 In many instances, being found guilty of possession with intent to supply will lead to lengthy prison sentences.

-But, somewhat understandably, there is often some confusion surrounding the offences and what actually constitutes ‘intent to supply’.
+However, somewhat understandably, there is often some confusion surrounding the offences and what actually constitutes ‘intent to supply’.
 At what point would a charge of possession become a charge of possession with intent to supply?

 Here, we discuss what actions will count as possession with intent to supply, what possession with intent to supply sentences look like, the type of evidence used in possession with intent to supply cases and whether there are any defences to such an offence.